-Tommy DeSalme begins his fourth season as head men's
+Tommy DeSalme begins his fifth season as head men's basketball coach

 DeSalme has guided the Tigers to successful seasons in each of his first

-three years at the school.
-Despite inheriting a roster that featured
+four years at the school.
+Despite inheriting a roster that featured only

-only two returning sophomores, DeSalme guided the Tigers to their third
+two returning sophomores, DeSalme guided the Tigers to their third straight

-straight conference title and a record of 21-11 overall during his first
+conference title and a record of 21-11 overall during his first season

 He followed up that success by leading Cowley to a record of 25-8 during